 Ancient underground chamber with visitors, San Clemente, Rome.

 Get your booking confirmed instantly

-Entry to San Clemente Archeological Site
+Admission to the San Clemente Archeological Site

-English-speaking tour guide
+Use of an English-speaking tour guide

+Ancient underground chamber with visitors, San Clemente, Rome.